ebzzry/ebzzry.github.io/en/fkd/gsk.md

 <a name="closing"></a> Closing remarks
 --------------------------------------

 The steps outlined above were meant to be succinct without going through the gory details.
-I avoided reiterating what was already said before so as not to bore you to death.
 I hope you found this useful!